I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/nf-minitape-tapeclassallocatesrbbuffer.md

 ## -remarks
 <p><b>TapeClassAllocateSrbBuffer </b>allocates an <b>Srb-&gt;DataBuffer</b> from nonpaged memory and initializes the members to zero.
 If the buffer already exists from an earlier call, it is freed and a new buffer allocated.
 A tape miniclass driver calls this routine to allocate a <b>DataBuffer</b> in a portable way.</p>

-<p><b>TapeClassAllocateSrbBuffer </b>allocates an <b>Srb-&gt;DataBuffer</b> from nonpaged memory and initializes the members to zero.
-If the buffer already exists from an earlier call, it is freed and a new buffer allocated.
-A tape miniclass driver calls this routine to allocate a <b>DataBuffer</b> in a portable way.</p>

 ## -requirements
 <table>
 <tr>